ElBarso/dash-channels-compare/README.md

-# Interactive dashboard for signal comparison
+# Interactive dashboard for sensors channels comparison

 An interactive dashboard to compare signal curves collected from a four channels sensor.